surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Groups

 To share particular content with set of people in the the organisation, you need to create group.

-Follow below steps to create group.
+Steps to create a new Group;

 >**Navigation : Settings → Groups → Add Group**